 - Check that you have setup the terminal software correctly per step 5. - Make sure to press the power button S2 on the carrier board.
-Unlike some other PHYTEC boards, the phyCORE-AM57x RDK does not get powered on simply by plugging in the power supply. - Create a Bootable SD Card with the release images from the PHYTEC ARTIFACTORY, then configure the board to boot from SD/MMC (Selecting Boot Modes).
-After booting, you can restore your eMMC contents by following the Flashing Images to eMMC section.
+Unlike some other PHYTEC boards, the phyCORE-AM57x RDK does not get powered on simply by plugging in the power supply. - Flash the release images from the PHYTEC ARTIFACTORY by creating a bootable SD/MMC card (Creating a Bootable SD Card), then configure the board to boot from SD/MMC (Selecting Boot Modes).